-We encourage applicants from non-linked schools and those who live out of our local area to apply; for the last nine years all on time applicants who prioritised us have secured a place at The Cowplain School.
+We encourage applicants from non-linked schools and those who live out of our local area to apply; in the last fifteen years all on time applicants who prioritised us have secured a place at The Cowplain School.

-The published admissions number (PAN) for the academic year 2017/2018 is 216.
+The published admissions number for the academic year 2023/2024 is 216.
 Six of these places are given to Hampshire County Council to place students in our Dyslexia Unit.

 Admission Criteria that all schools use in the event of over-subscription – in priority order:

 - A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order 90 including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) (see (i) in Definitions).